 Let us consider an example of, amazon.in, when we make several searches for some items.
 And next time when we visit the same website again, we get to see many related items which are related to our searches.
-If there is any update for our searched items, then they are displayed into our dashboard or on the page we log in.
+If there is any update for our searched items, then they are displayed in our dashboard or on the page we log in.

 When a request is made to a server, the server considers it as a brand new request.
 Now, if the same request is sent over the server, again and again, the server considers it as a new request only.
 Now when a request is sent for the first time into the server, the server sends the response to the client along with the cookie.

-Now, the response from the server may be used by you or may be discarded by the cookie along with the response id is saved into your local machine.
+Now, the response from the server may be used by you or maybe discarded by the cookie along with the response id is saved into your local machine.
 Now, when you send the same request to the server, from your machine, the request along with the cookie is sent into the server, and the server identifies you as the earlier user.

 Now, when the server knows it is you, then it can easily show or display all the preferences and updates which are relevant to you.

-From time to time, cookies have gained its popularity in the application in a variety of fields.
+From time to time, cookies have gained popularity in the application in a variety of fields.
 Cookies can help in different ways such as saving passwords, saving the language we want to use on a website, updating about different items we make searches of, etc.

-Now, the problem with cookie is that, when we send a request and get the response back from the server, the server also sends cookies data along with the response to be saved in our local machine.
+Now, the problem with cookies is that, when we send a request and get the response back from the server, the server also sends cookies data along with the response to be saved in our local machine.
 Now, when this happens every time, the cookies, are stored in your local system, again and again.
 This creates a load into the system which is not good.

-Thus later, engineers have found out a way where the cookie data is not directly stored in the local system but is stored in the related company database itself.
+Thus later, engineers have found a way where the cookie data is not directly stored in the local system but is stored in the related company database itself.
 In such a case, only the id for the specific cookie will be stored on your local computer.
-In this way, all the cookie data is stored into the server, thus reducing the load in the local system.
+In this way, all the cookie data is stored in the server, thus reducing the load in the local system.

-Also, a cookie is made to use only that specific data related to your website, which is required to provide you the recommendations, updates, reminders and some frequently saved attributes such as passwords, website languages, etc.
+Also, a cookie is made to use only that specific data related to your website, which is required to provide you the recommendations, updates, reminders, and some frequently saved attributes such as passwords, website languages, etc.

 A cookie cannot be used by any third party but can be used of course with valid permission from the server provider.
-But this done sometime, only to set preferences and updates for your mutual benefit.
+But this done sometimes, only to set preferences and updates for your mutual benefit.

 Cookies can be broadly divided into two types:

-First party cookies are the cookies are used by only your website to set preferences, updates that are relevant for your personal use of the website.
+First-party cookies are the cookies are used by only your website to set preferences, updates that are relevant for your personal use of the website.
 For example, when we visit a site, your location is automatically detected and while making a search for a destination, it will automatically show you the route from your current destination.

 Another example maybe when you log into your website, the weather in the current location will be automatically displayed by your website.